 The -s switch makes all subsequent directories searched recursively to include all their subdirectories.

-Easy Button & Menu Maker - Easily create sophisticated buttons and beautiful drop-down menus for your website.
-Over 200 elegant design templates are available, including modern glossy styles.
-Unlike most other menu tools,... ...
+Easy Button & Menu Maker - Easily create sophisticated buttons and beautiful, responsive, mobile-ready drop-down menus for your website.
+Over 200 elegant design templates are available, including modern flat and classic... ...